Neck products are all well and good to prevent and improve a dreaded turkey neck but sometimes ya just need a little boost.

-Turkey neck happens for a host of reasons including sun damage, weight loss, loss of elastin, collagen breakdown and, if your unlucky like me, heredity.
-Whatever the reason, it’s not very pretty, so today we’re going to talk about some simple, in-office procedures to smack down that less than welcome turkey neck.
+But whatever the reason, it make us look old so today we’re going to talk about some simple, in-office procedures to smack down that less than welcome turkey neck.

-Aging necks are not created equal so it’s important to identify the problem in order to choose the right solution.
+Aging necks are not created equal so it’s important to identify the issue in order to choose the most effective treatments.

-Platysmal Bands, (I like to call them ‘abysmal bands’), is a fancy term for those vertical neck muscles that start to show through your skin in your mid 40’s or early fifty’s.
+Platysmal bands (I like to call them ‘abysmal bands’), are those vertical neck muscles that start to show through your skin in your mid 40’s or early fifty’s.
 Depending on the degree of banding, there are different treatments.